 Mr. Pollak serves as a mediator and arbitrator.
 Since 1989, he has been a member of the Panel of Mediators appointed by the U.S. Court of Appeals for the District of Columbia Circuit and the U.S. District Court for the District of Columbia.
 Commencing in February 2016, Mr. Pollak has been serving as Chair of the Panel of Mediators on appointment by the two courts.

-Mr. Pollak is President of the Historical Society of the District of Columbia Circuit, a tax-exempt corporation with a mission to record, preserve, and publicize the life and history of the courts of the District of Columbia Circuit.
+Mr. Pollak is Chair of the Board of the Historical Society of the District of Columbia Circuit, a tax-exempt corporation with a mission to record, preserve, and publicize the life and history of the courts of the District of Columbia Circuit.
 He served as President (September 2003-April 2019) and serves as a member of its Board of Directors (October 1993-present).

 Mr. Pollak is a founding member of the District of Columbia Access to Justice Commission with service commencing in 2007.